 • Develop and maintain a filing system, from the smallest purchases (coffee shop receipts) to the most extravagant (trips, cars, etc.).
 Doing this gets you in the habit of filing away all those loose bits of paper.

-• Make copies of your most expensive purchases, like plasma TVs, computers, electronics or appliances.
+• Make copies of your most expensive purchases, like TVs, computers, electronics or appliances.
 Sometime they’ll need servicing.

 • Keep your receipts in a specific desk drawer, labelled, or with the rest of your other accounts.